peterktsitsi/peterktsitsi.github.io/src/content/blog/visual-communication-course-p2/index.md

 ---
-title: "Intro to Visual Communication part 2"
+title: "Visual Communication 102"
-summary: "Learning how information design principles can be applied to viusal presentations"
+summary: "How information design principles can be applied to viusal presentations"
 date: "Mar 16 2025"
 draft: false
 tags: